PHPCSStandards/PHPCSStandards.github.io/wiki/Advanced-Usage.md

 bar($foo, false);
 ```

+> [!NOTE]
-> Note: Selective ignoring of codes/sniffs/categories/standards is only available from PHP_CodeSniffer version 3.2.0 onwards.
+> Selective ignoring of codes/sniffs/categories/standards is only available from PHP_CodeSniffer version 3.2.0 onwards.

 If required, you can add a note explaining why sniffs are being disable and re-enabled by using the `--` separator.